gbsoares/microcorruption-solutions/writeups/12-novosibirsk.md

 421c 0000 0000 0000 0000 0000 0000 0000 0000  ................
 ```

-Followed by printing input that is in the stack:
+Followed by printing the buffer that is on the stack:

 ```asm
 446e:  3f40 0afe      mov	#0xfe0a, r15